 The double spiral is seen as a symbol of balance as well as a sign of the equinoxes.
 Some suggest the spiral represents the sun and the double spiral the sun’s journey over the course of the year.

 The use of the number three is fairly common in Celtic symbols.
-The triple spiral is common symbol and the joining of the three spirals into one center may represent an invocation on a three-fold force.
+The triple spiral is a common symbol and the joining of the three spirals into one center may represent an invocation on a three-fold force.

-Some suggest the three spirals represent the maiden, mother and crone.
+Some suggest the three spirals represent the maiden, mother, and crone.
 Similarly the threefold may suggest a unity of three powers.
-The meaning of the triskelon, from the Greek word for “three legged,” is unclear.
+The meaning of the triskelon, from the Greek word for “three-legged,” is unclear.
 Some suggest that it represents competition and man’s progress.
-Others argue that the triskelon is a Celtic sun wheel or represents the unity of the elements of air, water and earth.
+Others argue that the triskelon is a Celtic sun wheel or represents the unity of the elements of air, water, and earth.

-While the intention behind these symbols may always elude us, they will likely continue to entice people’s imaginations and appear in jewelry, home decor and the other odd place.
+While the intention behind these symbols may always elude us, they will likely continue to entice people’s imaginations and appear in jewelry, home decor, and the other odd place.

 *Originally published in 2013.